 Take Breaks From Sitting

+Prolonged sitting can put pressure on your spine and lead to back pain.
 Your spine is designed to move, stretch, and bend.
-Sitting for hours on end can put a strain on your back muscles, joints, and ligaments.
-This can cause stiffness, and soreness, and even lead to more serious issues like herniated discs.
+Sitting for hours can strain your back muscles, joints, and ligaments, causing stiffness and soreness.

 Conclusion